-Take a trip through time at our pop-up video archive, exploring Margate on film over the last 100 years.
+Re-live last year’s pop-up video archive, exploring Margate on film over the last 100 years.
 This time from the comfort of your own home.

 The Margate Time Warp is a major new exhibition from Margate Film Festival that celebrates the town’s vibrant history and diverse communities, using archive footage and local films from 1925 – present day.

 Margate is a town of many faces, shifting and changing in its reputation with each generation.
 Once known as a thriving tourist hotspot in its prime, Margate fell into dereliction with the rise of cheaper international travel and a move to out-of-town shopping centres.
 Now, Margate is changing once again with the influx of artists and affluent Londoners, since the opening of the Turner Gallery – and this year’s Turner Prize.

 Suitable for all ages.

 Featuring clips from the BFI Archive and Screen Archive South East

 This project is supported by the BFI Film Audience Network as part of Changing Times: Shifting Ground.